spcorcor18/LPO-8800/lectures/Lecture 7 - Statistical power and effect size/README.md

 * What is *p-Hacking*?
 What pattern of *p* values across studies suggest it is occurring?

+* How is your Type I error rate affected when conducting *multiple* hypothesis tests in a single study?
+In what kinds of situations does this arise?
+What is a *family-wise error rate* (FWER)?

+* What is the *Bonferroni correction* and what problem is it intended to solve?
+Why is it considered a "conservative" correction?

 ## Video resources:

 [Tour of power and sample size features in Stata](https://www.youtube.com/watch?v=szNkh8Z7Op8)